Located along Nikis Avenue, near the city’s waterfront, or the paralia, Aristotelous is right in the center of it all in Thessaloniki.

 During Ottoman occupation, the city grew organically with no comprehensive planning effort, leading to overpopulation within very narrow confinements and streets.

 Following the unexpected destruction of 1917, the Greek state determined that it would have the famous French architect, Ernest Hébrard, completely re-plan the city center of Thessaloniki.
 Hébrard accepted the offer.

 Hébrard’s original name for the plaza was ”Alexander the Great Square,” with a huge statue of the Macedonian leader being planned for the middle of the open space, something that unfortunately did not come to pass.

 Hébrard decided to build imposing facades on buildings, something that had been missing from the pre-fire architecture of the city.

 Square plays an essential role in city life

-His well-thought plans actually incorporated a mixture of Byzantine and western European elements, which would give Thessaloniki its totally unique architectural style.
+His well-thought plans actually incorporated a mixture of Byzantine and Western European elements, which would give Thessaloniki its totally unique architectural style.

 Despite the fact that Hébrard’s plans were never fully implemented, with Aristotelous Square being built to a more modest scale compared to its rather extravagant original ideas, it is still Greece’s most recognizable square.

-It is a striking symbol of the city and it plays an important role in the country’s cultural and political life.
+It is a striking symbol of the city and plays an important role in the country’s cultural and political life.

-Massive political rallies during the decades of 1980’s and 1990’s, along with cultural events such as huge Christmas celebrations and other festivities continue to take place in Aristotelous Square, making it one of the most famous and beloved public spaces of Greece.
+Massive political rallies during the decades of the 1980’s and 1990’s, along with cultural events such as huge Christmas celebrations and other festivities continue to take place in Aristotelous Square, making it one of the most famous and beloved public spaces of Greece.